 In 2003, James Cherkoff brought together his traditional marketing and online experience at Collaborate Marketing.
 Today, the consultancy helps companies in Europe, Asia and the US operate effectively in digital and networked media environments.

-He has designed and delivered more than one hundred and fifty Digital Strategy Sessions for brands, corporates, organisations – large and small – and governmental bodies in Europe, Asia and the US.
+James has designed and delivered more than two hundred and fifty Digital Strategy Sessions for brands, corporates and governmental bodies in Europe, Asia and the US.

 In 1998, James joined the web design agency Bluewave, before founding and managing Pumpernickle, a consultancy focused on Internet Culture.
 The company's first assignment was a major strategic review on behalf of James Bond Enterprises Ltd, which went deep into the world of online community and how the web distorts traditional notions of IP.